JosepMariaVila/Xahau-Dev-Contest/README.md

 And if anybody tries to take over the vault, it gives the following message: "Xai: Vault is not sufficiently undercollateralized to take over yet."

-Example: WARNING PENDING THE CODE DOESN'T WORK PROPERLY, it allows to take over a vault no matter the degreee of undercollateralization it has, in this case it allows to take over a vault which is at 77% collateralization ratio, it shouldn't, it just should allow to do it above 83%.

 ### Recollateralization

 What happens to users vaults now that XAH price went down so their vaults are less collateralized?